 ∞ Seriality – A series of seemingly unrelated events lead to a noteworthy event.
 You usually take the bus to work, but you spilled your morning coffee on your shirt, which made you miss the 7:15.
 You almost called a cab, but decided to try Uber.
 The driver is attractive.
 You ask her out.
 Two years later, you’re married and expecting.

 ∞ Simulpathity – The simultaneous experience of another person’s distress.
 This one usually happens with twins, life-long couples, and parents with their children.

 ∞ Serendipity – Something unexpected and beneficial arises from being at the right place at the right time.
-Phizer researchers testing a drug called sildenafil as a treatment for angina notice a curious side effect: erections.
+Pfizer researchers testing a drug called Sildenafil as a treatment for angina notice a curious side effect: erections.
 Eureka!
 Viagra.